-And the most straightforward way in which someone who has experienced an injury in a slip and fall incident can help themselves is to seek advice from an experienced personal injury attorney.
+And the most straightforward way someone who has experienced an injury in a slip and fall incident can help themselves is to seek advice from an experienced personal injury attorney.

 Although geared toward workplace safety, this video has many common sense tips that can help prevent slips, trips, and falls in all environments:Napa Slip and Fall Lawyers

-Hello, my name is Ed Smith, and I am a Napa Slip and Fall Lawyer.
-We should all be able to walk safely in premises where we are visiting or working, but sometimes negligence by the people and businesses who own, manage, or operate the premises leave hidden traps that can suddenly cause us to slip, trip, and fall, sustaining sometimes very serious injuries.
-If you or a member of your family has experienced a slip and fall injury due to someone else’s negligence, please contact us today at (707) 564-1900 or (800) 404-5400 for free, friendly advice.
+We should all be able to walk safely on the premises where we are visiting or working.
+Still, sometimes negligence by the people and businesses who own, manage, or operate the premises leaves hidden traps that can suddenly cause us to slip, trip, and fall, sometimes sustaining severe injuries.
+If you or a family member has experienced a slip and fall injury due to someone else's negligence, please contact us today at (707) 564-1900 or (800) 404-5400 for free, friendly advice.
 You can also reach us through our online contact form.